Everything you need to know about getting compensated after a hit-and-run while on the job

 In addition, injured workers who are injured by a hit-and-run driver while on the job can seek additional compensation against the driver in civil court, if the driver can be found.
 If the hit-and-run driver’s identity remains unknown, a personal injury attorney may be able to obtain compensation from the victim’s own insurance company.

-Workers’ compensation and personal injury timelines differ
+Workers’ compensation and personal injury

 If you were injured in a work-related hit-and-run accident, you should notify your employer immediately.
 Georgia’s workers’ compensation laws require employees to notify their employers of their injury within 30 days.